CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 RELEASE NOTES
 -------------
+Version 1.4.0 (May 2021)
+* Asset Intelligence dashboard added.
+(See documentation section `Asset Intelligence Dashboard` for details.)
+* Added Active Directory related alerts and reports: Group Changes, Group Policy Changes, User Changes, User Locked Out Events (See `Windows WinEventLog` and `Windows Active Directory Logs` section in the documentation for data collection.)
+* Added more reports and alerts for Office 365.* Alert updated to support time-based filtering.
+(See `Filter Macros` in the documentation for more details.)
+* Enhancements:
+  * Improved Antivirus visibility on the `Overview` dashboard.
+Now Overview page shows disabled/stopped endpoint service and real-time protection.
+  * Updated drilldown on the `Device Master Table`.
+  * Improved filters on `Globally Detected Malicious IPs` dashboard.
+* Issues Fixed:
+  * The `Device Master Table` dashboard's Sophos drilldown issue fixed.
+  * Malicious Ip lookup gen and upload malicious IP commands fixed for interpolation issue in python.

+Upgrade Guide from Version 1.3.0 to 1.4.0
+* N/A (See Release notes for version 1.4.0)

 Version 1.3.0 (April 2021)
 * Added support for Lansweeper On-prem.
 (Support with only Lansweeper Add-on version 1.1.0.)
 * Added dashboard for Sysmon Deployment Audit under Settings section in the App navigation.